ZzEdovec/onlinefix-linux/README.md

 ## ❕ Compatibility

-Fully supported: Steam fixes from online-fix.me
+Currently, most online fixes from online-fix.me are supported.
+Fixes that include custom launchers (e.g., Phasmophobia) have not been tested yet.

 Work-in-progres:
 - Epic Games fixes